 If you’re not sure what shape your child’s head is, getting a skate-style helmet is a safe way to go, as they have a round shape that fits most kids.

 Convincing a child to wear a bike helmet is not always that easy, but it shouldn’t be a problem doing it with one of these Schwinn kids’ bike helmets.
 What kid wouldn’t like to wear a panda, bear, firefighter, or a police bike helmet?
-They’ll be asking for it themselves.
+Choose among boys’ and girls’ bike helmets.

 Apart from being fun, funky, and bright, these Schwinn cool bike helmets are also characterized by excellent durability and great protection.
 The lower molded shell of the helmet provides protection where it is most necessary, which is what matters the most.